 Failover Cluster Manager has a built in ‘repair’ functionality that allows replacing a failed disk with a new disk.
-Since we’re not really replacing a failed disk but a working one, we need to ‘trick’ the cluster into putting that disk into a failed state so that the ‘repair’ function will be enabled.
+Since we’re not really replacing a failed disk but a working one, we need to put that disk into an 'offline' state so that the ‘repair’ function will be enabled.

 Now right-click the disk resource, ‘More actions…’, ‘Repair’.
 This will launch the ‘Repair a Disk Resource’ window.

 Figure 5 shows the disk that we presented and created in Figure 2.
 Select that disk, click [OK]/

 Now bring the resource online.
 You’ll see in Figure 8. that the disk now shows as 2GB.
 We essentially swapped one disk for another without having to worry about resource dependencies.
 If the drive letter needs to be changed to match the old drive letter, do so now.

 So now that we’ve replaced the 1GB disk with the 2GB disk, what happened to the old disk?
 When you used the ‘Repair’ function, the old disk got removed from under the control of the cluster.
 The final step in the replacement is to bring the old disk back into the cluster so that we can bring it online and move the data from the old disk to the new.

 To add the disk back in, from Failover Cluster Manager, go to the ‘Storage’ group.
 In the right-most column, in the ‘Actions’ pane, click on ‘Add a disk’

 Figure 8 shows the disk we just removed from the cluster.
 Select this disk, click [OK]